perfectomobile/examples/README.md

 Examples
 ========

-Perfecto Mobile Examples
-<a href="http://Perfectomobile.com/">Check our cloud</a>
+<a href="http://www.perfectomobile.com/">Perfecto Mobile</a> provides mobile app developers and quality assurance teams a hosted device lab and write-once-run-anywhere test automation for native, hybrid and mobile web apps.

-This repository contains code samples for the following
+This repository contains code samples use our <a href="http://help.perfectomobile.com/article/AA-02326/">WebDriver implementation</a> and demonstrates execution with several test frameworks

 <table border="1">
 <tr>